 Additional information shall be provided during DDR on required operational resources.
 Outside of troubleshooting of the BTO, the operations team will be required to support maintenance procedures in 7.2.

 8 DEVELOPMENT AND TESTING

 This section will be presented at the DDR.

 9 REQUIREMENTS COMPLIANCE VERIFICATION

-The compliance matrix will be presented as a whole for the entire LLF in the LLF Requirements Compliance Matrix document.
+The compliance matrix will be presented as a whole for the Laser Guide Star Facility Compliance Matrix document.